Build a UE4 compatible static lib in VS2013

 - Right-click on the project in the VS2013

-dialog: - Add a new platform:
+- Add a new platform:

 - Select

-from the drop-down, and pressOK
+x64from the drop-down, and pressOK:

 General Properties